 She called out: “Paul says you might wanna think that look through before going any further than the balcony.”
 Her laughter again reached rapturous heights.
 Again talking to the fuck-wit Paul, She continued, “I have absolutely no idea . . .
 I can’t stop laughing either.”

 Surely no judge, if knowing the full unabridged story of what She’d done, could fail to sympathise, show mercy and offer leniency: Hers was the real crime, I was the victim – justice would have to prevail.
 Given Her great misdeeds against me, could be no other way . . .’

 The Medusa Protocol

-Could hear them ring out, ten, eleven, maybe even the twelve strikes of midnight.
+Could hear them ring out; maybe ten, eleven if it was quiet enough, so more often the twelve strikes of midnight.
 Or the harsh loneliness of one that always sounded rung in cold mist.